Danjong of Joseon: Biography

-Sejo ordered his body to be dumped in a river where it flowed to Yeongwol and decreed that anyone giving him a proper burial would face execution.
-According to legend, a villager recovered his body provided him with a respectful burial.
+It is said Sejo ordered his body to be dumped in a river where it flowed to Yeongwol and decreed that anyone giving him a proper burial would face execution.
+Eom Heung-do, hojang of Yeongwol, held a funeral for him and secretly buried the body in his family grave, which later became Jangneung.
 To escape retribution, he went into hiding for the remainder of his life.
-Honored by Koreans as a “loyal subject to the rightful king,” his courageous act continues to be commemorated annually in the village, where locals reenact the king’s funeral.
-The town also features a statue him holding Danjong’s body.
+Honored by Koreans as a "loyal subject to the rightful king", his act continues to be commemorated annually in the village, where locals reenact the king's funeral.
+The town also features a statue of him holding Danjong's body.

 There was an attempt to honor the late king and queen during Jungjong's reign, but he rejected the proposal.
 During the reign of King Sukjong scholars once again proposed the restoration of the titles.
 After 200 years, in 1698, the demoted Prince Nosan and his wife were finally restored, receiving the temple name "Danjong", and posthumous name "Queen Jeongsun".